microsoftconnect/intune-app-wrapping-tool-android/README.md

 See [release notes](https://github.com/msintuneappsdk/intune-app-wrapping-tool-android/releases/) for more information.
 GitHub users can recieve email notifications for new releases to this repo by clicking on **Releases only** from the "Watch" drop-down menu in the upper right-hand corner.

-> This version of the wrapping tool supports up to Android Q.
+> This version of the wrapping tool supports up to Android R.

 Use the Microsoft Intune App Wrapping Tool for Android to modify the behavior of your existing line-of-business (LOB) apps on Android.
 You will then be able to manage certain app features using Intune without requiring code changes to the original application.